hijal/Library-Management-REST-API/README.md

 # Library-Management-REST-API

-This evaluation project is madeto provide basic CRUD REST APIs for Library Management.
+This project is made to provide basic CRUD REST APIs for Library Management.

 ## To run the project follow the steps below: